DSC_0218-006.JPG

 A Winter Visit to Akureyri - the Capital of North Iceland

-The historic Steinahellir Cave in South Iceland
+The historical Steinahellir Cave in South Iceland

 Regína Hrönn Ragnarsdóttir